sdnewhop/AISec/AI Finger/census.md

 - all:"models" product:elastic port:9200 all:"Elastic Indices:"
 - all:"predictions" product:elastic port:9200 all:"Elastic Indices:"
 #### Shodan Universal Query
-- ("ml-logs" OR "datasets" OR "dataset" OR "algomodel" OR "models" OR "predictions") "Elastic Indices:" product:elastic port:9200
+- ("ml-logs" OR "datasets" OR "dataset" OR "algomodel" OR "models" OR "predictions" OR "tensorflow" OR "tensor") "Elastic Indices:" product:elastic port:9200
 ### MongoDB with ML data
 Confidence: Certain
 #### Shodan